Alfred Robin: Military career

 Robin had a keen interest in the military; while at school he participated in the cadet program and in 1878 joined the New Zealand Regiment of Volunteer Artillery.
 He later served with the Southland Hussars and the Dunedin Cavalry Volunteers, and rose to the rank of sergeant major.
 In 1886, the Dunedin Cavalry Volunteers became the Otago Hussars and three years later he was commissioned as a lieutenant.
 He was promoted to captain in 1891 and took over command of his unit.
 He was a highly regarded officer and his unit was one of the most efficient in the Volunteer Corps.
 In 1897, he was selected to lead the New Zealand contingent to Queen Victoria's Diamond Jubilee.
 His last command in the Volunteer Corps was as a commander of a newly formed mounted rifle battalion.

 In 1899, Robin joined the New Zealand Permanent Forces as a professional soldier.
 He had resigned his partnership in the family business the previous year.
 His first posting was as an instructor to the South Island mounted rifle units and he established a tactical training school for officers.
 Following the outbreak of the Second Boer War, he led the first contingent of New Zealand volunteers, which numbered 215 men and their horses, to South Africa in November 1899.
 Further contingents would follow.
 While there he commanded the 1st New Zealand Regiment, which was a combined formation of the first three contingents from New Zealand.
 Well regarded by the British officers that he served under in South Africa, he was appointed a Companion of the Order of the Bath and mentioned in dispatches three times and on his return to New Zealand in May 1901 he became a national celebrity.

 Robin was promoted to colonel and appointed commander of the Otago Military District and in 1906 he became Chief of General Staff of the New Zealand Permanent Forces (soon to be reorganised as the New Zealand Military Forces) and a member of the newly formed Council of Defence.
 The council recognised the need to implement compulsory military training to improve the state of New Zealand's armed forces and Robin worked to achieve this.
 In 1910, following the dissolution of the Council of Defence, Robin became Adjutant and Quarter-master General.
 In this role he worked under Major General Alexander Godley, newly appointed as Commandant of the New Zealand Military Forces.
 In 1912 he served overseas as New Zealand's representative in the War Office in London on the Imperial General Staff.
-He was also appointed a Companion of the Order of St Michael and St George the same year.
+He was appointed a Companion of the Order of St Michael and St George in the 1912 New Year Honours.